 Check out our Blogs and Facebook Group

 Recently, we’ve released a blogging platform for our volunteers called MyTripBlog.
-Here volunteers record their thoughts and stories for their families to read back home.
-Our staff also share inspirational stories and announce upcoming social activities in-country.
+Here volunteers record their thoughts and reviews for their families to read back home.
+Our staff also share inspirational reviews and announce upcoming social activities in-country.
 It's an amazing window into what’s going on today in any of our destinations around the world.

 If you’re on Facebook, just go to our Projects Abroad Fan Page and check out the discussion going on there between our current, past and upcoming volunteers.